HHS-AHRQ/MEPS/R/README.md

 ```

-## Data years 2017 and later: ASCII, SAS V9, Stata, and XLSX
+## Data years 2018 and later: ASCII, SAS V9, Stata, and XLSX

 For users that prefer not to use the `MEPS` package, multiple data formats are available for MEPS public use files from data years 2018 and later, as well as the 2017 Full-year consolidated (FYC) file.
-Due to the fast loading speed and simplicity of code, the Stata data format (.dta) is the recommended file format for loading the following files into R:
+Due to the fast loading speed and simplicity of code, the <b>Stata data format (.dta)</b> is the recommended file format for loading the following files into R:
 * <b>2017</b>:	Full-year consolidated (FYC) file (h201)
 * <b>2018 and later</b>:	All files